sorenhoyer/react-relay-examples/local-state/README.md

 # }
 ```

-Unfortunately right now there's a lot of problems, since Relay indexes Records with the full signature of the query/fragment leaving no room for dynamic queries on records in a db, even if it has an underlying graphql object type from the server schema:
+Since Relay indexes Records with the full connection signature and parameters of the query/fragment it seems to be quite cumbesome to have eg. connections with differrent signatures, since those are not stored in the cache initially.
+It also goes against the Relay philosophy to query for more data than you need in a component, but this is necessary in AppQuery and FooSwitcher, to include all fields the "application" needs (not what the component needs).

 I made a few workarounds to just make it "work" for demo purposes but as you will see they have great limitations and the solution right now is very bad and I seek advice on how to do this in a proper way with Relay.
-I suspect that Relay might not be mature enough yet to handle local data things such as these.
+I suspect that Relay might not be mature enough yet to handle local data things such as these, but please prove my fears wrong and send a PR, or create an issue and share your ideas and we can try them out :D.

 ## How it should work